emneo-dev/emneo.dev/content/about.md

 ---
 title: "About"
 date: "2023-02-17"
-author: "huntears"
+author: "emneo"
 ---

 # Hi there

-I am huntears, a 21 years old student at Epitech Toulouse in 5th year and I administrate this website.
+I am emneo, a 21 years old student at Epitech
+Toulouse in 5th year and I administrate this website.

 I speak French, English, and a tiny bit of Spanish (I am currently learning